trezzuri/erpnext-docs/docs/en/setting-up/email/email-inbox.md

 ## 5. Using Email Inbox

 If you have correctly configured Email Inbox as instructed above, then on the login of a User, Email Inbox icon will be visible.
-This will navigate the user to Email Inbox view within the ERPNext account.
+This will navigate the user to Email Inbox view within the SOMA account.
 All the Emails received on that email will be fetched and listed in the Email Inbox view.
 User will be able to open emails and perform various actions on them.

 ### 5.1 Folders

-In ERPNext, you can link multiple Email Accounts with the single User.
+In SOMA, you can link multiple Email Accounts with the single User.
 To switch to Inbox of a different email account and access other folders like Sent Emails, Spam, Trash, click on Email Inbox option in the left bar.

 ![Email Folders](/files/email-folders.png)